Skip to Content

 Rooftop Bars in Bangkok

-There are so many amazing rooftop bars high in the sky above Bangkok where dress codes apply and a cocktail costs as much as a pedicure.
+There are lots of amazing rooftop bars high in the sky above Bangkok where dress codes apply and a cocktail costs four times as much as a pedicure.
 You gotta weigh these things up!

-But for the uber chic side of Bangkok, put your glad rags on and head out to Sky Bar on the 63rd floor of the Lebua at State Tower.
-There are actually 11 bars and restaurants at Lebua, and I covered them in this post on bars and spas in Bangkok, plus a few more to check out.
+But for the fabulous side of Bangkok, one of the best places to put your glad rags on and head out to is Sky Bar on the 63rd floor of the Lebua at State Tower.
+There are actually 11 bars and restaurants at Lebua, and I covered them in this post on bars and spas in Bangkok.

 Pink cocktail at Lebua, Bangkok